|Solr in Action

 PART 2: CORE SOLR CAPABILITIES

-7 Performing queries & handling results
+7 Performing queries and handling results - AVAILABLE

 8 Faceted search - AVAILABLE